habibcilmd-cardiologist/dr-cil/content/en/blog/aortic-valve-disease/index.md

 {{< /alert >}}

 Aortic valve disease is dysfunction of the valve between the left ventricle and aorta.
 It has two main forms: aortic stenosis and aortic regurgitation.
-Cardiologist Assoc.
-Prof. Dr. Habib Çil has extensive experience in diagnosing and treating aortic valve diseases.

 ## What is Aortic Valve Disease?